 Back before my recent hiatus, I wrote a post called Are Wives Really to Submit in Everything?
 It is the first post in a four part series that I am planning to write on this important topic.
 In part two, I had intended to give some real life situations for submitting in everything; but I’ve realized that might be a bit premature because I haven’t yet laid out what it means to submit in everything.
-So, this post will present what it means to submit in everything, as I understand it.
+We will take a look at that now in this post.

 First a Quick Look Back